kaimitai/skchain/readme.md

 * Support for giving ROM region code as a command-line parameter, to override the automatic region deduction
 * The Demon Mirror Enemy Set editor interfaces will use the tileset of the currently loaded level when presenting the enemy graphics
 * Foreground rendering can be toggled on/off
+* Associated all enemies (including glitchy ones) with graphics and description
 * Added a new section in the readme; technical documentation of the data layout of expanded ROMs
 * ...and probably more.